 VISITOR ATTRACTION MANAGEMENT - 2023/4

 Visitor attractions are a key element of the tourist experience and a major element of a tourist destination.
-This module explores types of visitor attractions, identifying key attributes of each type of visitor attraction, management of visitor attractions worldwide using extensive case studies in the real world, application of technology and innovation in visitor attraction management for example, Virtual Reality (VR), Augmented Reality (AR) and Artificial Intelligent (AI).
-This module also investigates the functional management of visitor attractions, managing impacts of visitor attraction management on local environment, society and economy, ethical issues in visitor attraction management and risk management.
+This module explores types of visitor attractions, identifying key attributes of each type and the management of visitor attractions worldwide using extensive real-world case studies, application of technology and innovation in visitor attraction management for example, Virtual Reality (VR), Augmented Reality (AR) and Artificial Intelligent (AI).
+This module also investigates the functional management of visitor attractions, managing impacts of visitor attraction management on local environment, society and economy and taking into consideration ethical issues in visitor attraction management and risk management.

 Hospitality & Tourism Management